 - strong chai tea

-Tips for Making an Apple Whiskey Sour
+Tips for Making This Cocktail

 - when making the reduced apple cider, make at least 3 or 4 cups.
 Then store the extra in the fridge.
 It will keep for quite a while.